Kristoffer Ajer: Celtic

 In early January 2016, Ajer had a one-week trial with Scottish club Celtic.
 On 17 February 2016, he signed a four-year contract with Celtic and joined the club in June 2016 for a fee which could rise up to £650,000.
 He was loaned to Kilmarnock in January 2017 and returned to his parent club to become a mainstay in central defence.
 On 14 May 2018, Ajer penned a new four-year deal with Celtic.
 On 30 August, Ajer scored his first goal for Celtic in a 3–0 win against FK Sūduva.

 On 24 October 2019, Ajer made his 100th appearance in all competitions for Celtic's first team in a Europa League match against Lazio.

 Brentford

 Ajer signing autographs after a Brentford match in 2025.

 On 21 July 2021, Ajer completed a move to Premier League club Brentford on a five-year deal for an undisclosed fee.
 He made his Premier League debut on 13 August 2021 in a 2–0 win against Arsenal.
 He scored his first goal for Brentford against Southampton on 7 May 2022.

 On 21 November 2023, Ajer signed a new deal with Brentford until the summer of 2028, with the club keeping an option to extend his contract for a further season.
 He scored his second goal against Burnley on 16 March 2024.

 International career

 On 13 March 2018, Ajer received his first call-up to the Norwegian senior squad for friendly matches against Australia and Albania, debuting in the former match to honour his late grandfather.

+On 21 May 2026, Ajer was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.